trungnnguyen/syllabus/README.md

 ## Grading Policy

-Regular homework and reading assignments assignments will be given and are expected to be completed by their due date.
+Regular homework and reading [assignments](assignments.md) will be given and are expected to be completed by their due date.
 Late submissions may receive partial credit, but no credit is given after sample solutions are posted.
 Participation in class discussions and in-class exercises